kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `mandatory` body

-The `body` field contains the body of the resource sent to Kuzzle.
+The `body` field contains the body of the resource sent to Kuzzle Backend.

-For instance, the `body` attribute will contain the filters on which to listen to during a real-time subscription or the content of the document to create/publish.
+For instance, the `body` attribute might contain the content of a document we want to create.

 ### `optional` requestId

-Kuzzle will create a unique ID if you don't provide one, but if you want to easily identify which query generated the response you got, the best way is to provide it yourself in the request.
+Kuzzle Backend will create a unique request identifier if you don't provide one, but if you want to easily identify which query generated a specific response, the best way is to provide your own request identifier in the request.